 Pathfinder recognizes the need to offer innovative opportunities for youth to participate in a program that helps them learn more about methods, reduces myths and misconceptions, and supports changes in attitudes and behaviors around the use of contraception.That's where mCenas! comes in.

-mCenas! seeks to identify and address myths and misconceptions related to family planning among the youth in Mozambique.
-With funding from USAID, Pathfinder is developing role model stories and informational messages short message service (SMS) messages to send to youth aged 15-24 to address family planning access and uptake.
+mCenas! identified and addressed myths and misconceptions related to family planning among the youth in Mozambique.
+With funding from USAID, Pathfinder developed role model stories and informational SMS messages to send to youth aged 15-24 to address family planning access and uptake.
 Pathfinder built upon the experiences and lessons learned of FHI360’s mobiles for reproductive health (m4RH) project delivering informational messages and their experience using role model stories via SMS in Ghana when designing this project.
-The role model stories, developed to address parenting and non-parenting boys and girls, cover key topics youth face in choosing to start or continue a family planning method.
+The role model stories, developed to address parenting and non-parenting boys and girls, covered key topics youth face in choosing to start or continue a family planning method.

-One of the key functions of the SMS message platform is a “Frequently Asked Questions” function which allows youth to receive SMS messages on topics ranging from pregnancy to sexually transmitted diseases, such as HIV/AIDS, in addition to informational messages about family planning methods.
-The project is expected to launch in August 2013.
+One of the key functions of the SMS message platform was a “Frequently Asked Questions” function which allowed youth to receive SMS messages on topics ranging from pregnancy to sexually transmitted diseases, such as HIV/AIDS, in addition to informational messages about family planning methods.
 Pathfinder’s Evidence to Action (E2A) project will conduct a rigorous research study to look at the effect of the SMS messages on the uptake of family planning methods by youth enrolled in the project.
-The project, expected to launch in early September 2013 will be implemented in Maputo and Inhambane provinces.
-Pathfinder is expecting a total of 2,500 youth to be enrolled in mCenas!.

 - A story delivered through SMS messages that youth can relate to and draw on for further dialogue and reflection with peers